mautrix/docs/bridges/general/double-puppeting.md

 [Registering appservices]: https://docs.mau.fi/bridges/general/registering-appservices.html

 ## Manually
-Double puppeting can only be enabled after logging into the bridge.
+Double puppeting with the manual method can only be enabled after logging into the bridge.
 As with the normal login, you must do this in a private chat with the bridge bot.

+Automatic double puppeting is recommended.
+This method is mostly a fallback in case your account is on a different server where you can't use automatic double puppeting.

 **N.B.** This method is not currently supported in mautrix-imessage.